WinterHackProj/webapp/README.md

 * Heroku
 * Handlebar

+## Instructions of Using code
+clone this repository and install all the dependencies in **package.json** and type **npm start** in terminal to run the code.
+However, you may not be able to run these codes because you cannot access our database.
+If you intend to do so, we have provide one of our username and password.
+And you will need to set a passport key, which could be anything you want.
+Please refer to here: [How to access our database](#how-to-access-our-database).

 ## How to access our database
-* We use MongoAtlas to store user information.<br />
+We use MongoAtlas to store user information.<br />
 Here is our mongoDB connection string:<br />
 `mongodb+srv://Michael:1234@cluster0.30bnt.mongodb.net/WAM_Calculator?retryWrites=true&w=majority` <br />
 You can download **`MongoDB compass`** and type this string to connect to our database.
 Our database name is: **`WAM_Calculator`**<br />
 Also, you will need to create a new file call `.env` in your local computer so that you can use our code.
-Please type the following code in this file:
+Please type the following code in this file:<br />
 **`MONGO_USERNAME=Michael`**<br />
 **`MONGO_PASSWORD=1234`**<br />
 **`PASSPORT_KEY=info30005secretkey`**</br>
 This PASSPORT_KEY will allow you to use passport.js while you try to run our code.

-## Instructions of Using code
-clone this repository and install all the dependencies in **package.json** and type **npm start** in terminal to run the code.
-However, you may not be able to run these codes because you cannot access our database.
-If you intend to do so, we have provide one of our username and password.
-And you will need to set a passport key, which could be anything you want.
-Please refer to here: [How to access our database](#how-to-access-our-database).